 "Play" awhile with the app to get a sense of the navigation.
 It's a bit complicated, but it is logical.

-Many pilgrims appreciate the focused layout of a digital or print guidebook to compliment the interactive experience of an app.
+A lot of pilgrims appreciate the focused layout of a digital or print guidebook to compliment the interactive experience of an app.

 1. John Brierley’s Camino Portugués Maps